-MOS, Mean Opinion Score is a measure of voice quality, and is a quality measure that has been used in telephony for decades as a way to assess the human users opinion of call quality.
+MOS, or, Mean Opinion Score, is a measure of voice quality and is a quality measure that has been used in telephony for decades as a way to assess human users’ opinion of call quality.
 The test is used widely in VoIP networks to ensure quality voice transmission, test for quality issues, and provides a metric by which to measure voice degradation and performance.
 With the increased popularity of VoIP phone services, MOS scoring is essential to ensuring client satisfaction for continued network growth.
 Here is a Wikipedia link for the definition of MOS.

-By its very name “Opinion”, the MOS, Mean Opinion Score was a subjective measurement used to test the listener’s perception of the voice quality, and clarity of the communication.
+By its very name “Opinion”, the MOS, Mean Opinion Score, was a subjective measurement used to test the listener’s perception of the voice quality and clarity of the communication.
 The test was performed in a ‘quiet room’ meeting specific size and noise requirements, in which listeners would receive and score calls on the quality as they perceived it.
-VoIP MOS score measurements, on the other hand, is usually more objective, the score providing a measure of the network over which it is carried.
+VoIP MOS score measurements, on the other hand, is usually more objective with the score providing a quality measure of the network over which it is carried.

-MOS testing for VoIP phone networks is defined in the ITU-T PESQ P.862 standard, and is algorithm based rather than relying on live subjects opinions.
+MOS testing for VoIP phone networks is defined in the ITU-T PESQ P.862 standard, and is algorithm based rather than relying on live subjects’ opinions.
 The test is modeled on the subjective tests that were commonly used previously, assessing the voice quality of human beings using true voice samples as test signals.
-For accurate results, it’s vital that modern telecom equipment be loaded with speech-like signals they are optimized for to avoid unpredictable, or unreliable results.
+For accurate results, it’s vital that modern telecom equipment be loaded with speech-like signals that are optimized in order to avoid unpredictable, or unreliable results.

 On the other hand, in many cases modern tests rely heavily on algorithms that focus on modem response time, codec speed and complex tests to predict how the voice quality would be perceived by the human ear.
 Real voice signals are used to test clarity, delay, packet loss, jitter and determine a probable MOS score.
-Yes, this is an estimate to the human based MOS score, but it is more practical and scalable.
+Yes, this is an estimate to the human based MOS score, but it is more practical, scalable and quantifiable.

-Once the data has been gathered, calculations to factor in the R factors are done.
-These are factors that can degrade call quality that aren’t due to network error.
+Once the data has been gathered, calculations to determine in the R-Factor (Rating-Factor) are done.
+These are metrics that can degrade call quality that aren’t due to network error.
 These include propagation delay (the time required for a digital signal to travel across the network), packetization delay (the time required to digitize the signal), and jitter buffer (a delay used to collect voice packets in order to process them at more regular intervals).

-What factors does the MOS, Mean Opinion Score, take into account?
+What metrics does MOS, Mean Opinion Score, take into account?

-Testing may focus on all three factors simultaneously, or focus on a single aspect at a time.
-During testing a group of participants monitor calls for a controlled sample, rating each one individually.
+Testing may focus on all three metrics simultaneously, or focus on a single aspect at a time.
+During testing, a group of participants monitor calls for a controlled sample, rating each metric individually.
 Measurements are collected for after-testing the latency of the connection or the one-way delay to determine ways to improve the network.
-In automated tests an algorithm is used to rate voice signals in an attempt to predict how a human ear would rate the quality, and predict a MOS score.
+In automated tests an algorithm is used to rate voice signals in an attempt to predict how a human ear would rate the quality and predict a MOS score.

 What affects your VoIP MOS test score?